vpdb/server/doc/api/authentication.md

 information.

-In order to obtain a token, you can either *locally* authenticate, which basically checks a set of credentials agains VPDB's local database, or you can authenticate with a third party provider via OAuth2 such as GitHub or IP.Board (where supported).
+In order to obtain a token, you can either *locally* authenticate, which basically checks a set of credentials against VPDB's local database, or you can authenticate with a third party provider via OAuth2 such as GitHub or IP.Board ([where supported][ipb-oauth2]).

 ## Local Authentication